jschreuder/Middle/README.md

 $middleware = new RoutingMiddleware($mockRouter, $mockController);
 ```

+### How Middle Compares

+Like other micro-frameworks, Middle is for composing applications.
+Unlike them, Middle nudges towards architectural boundaries through interfaces, making SOLID principles and domain-driven design the path of least resistance.

+**Choose Middle when:** You want simplicity with architecture meant for SOLID and Domain Driven Development.
+**Choose Others when:** You disagree with the philosophy or prefer configuration-driven development.

 ## Core Philosophy

 **Explicitness over Convenience**: Middle makes you write a bit more code upfront, but prevents the hidden complexity that accumulates in applications over time.